2024–25 Dallas Mavericks season

 The 2024–25 Dallas Mavericks season was the 45th season for the franchise in the National Basketball Association (NBA).
 The Mavericks would look to return to the NBA Finals following their 4–1 defeat to the championship winning Boston Celtics.
-On July 6, 2024, the Mavericks would complete a six-team sign-and-trade that saw them acquire four-time champion shooting guard Klay Thompson from the Golden State Warriors, breaking apart the Splash Brothers duo there in the process.
+On July 6, 2024, the Mavericks would complete a six-team sign-and-trade that saw them acquire four-time champion shooting guard Klay Thompson from the Golden State Warriors, breaking apart the Splash Brothers duo there in the process after 13 seasons.
 Before this season began, the Mavericks would also leave Bally Sports Southwest (later rebranded to FanDuel Sports Network Southwest as of October 21, 2024) in order to air games with TEGNA Inc. owned stations within the state of Texas.

+In the 2024 NBA Cup, the Mavericks finished with a group stage record of 3–1 and advanced to the knockout stage as the West wildcard by winning a point-differential tiebreaker over the Phoenix Suns, after a head-to-head tiebreaker loss to the Golden State Warriors relegated them to second place in West Group C. However, they were eliminated by the Oklahoma City Thunder in the quarterfinals.